semiprime/pygenda/docs/quickstart-postmarketOS.md

 Known issues
 ------------
-I've only recently started testing on postmarketOS, so it's not yet at parity with other platforms.
-Also, postmarketOS and the Phosh UI are both under development, so bugs are expected.

-In addition, the main targets for Pygenda are devices with a physical keyboard and a landscape display.
-Hence certain elements of the UI do not work well in portrait mode or with a touchscreen keyboard.

 Known issues specific to postmarketOS (with Phosh) include:

-* Translations are not loaded for strings in .glade files (i.e. most of the UI)
+* Translations are not loaded for strings in .glade files (i.e. most of the UI).
-* The menu behaves badly (and inconsistently) when using the touchscreen: submenus often do not appear
+* The menu behaves badly (and inconsistently) when using the touchscreen: submenus often do not appear.
-* Sometimes the UI stops responding to taps (I'm not sure when this occurs)
+* Sometimes the UI stops responding to taps (I'm not sure when this occurs).
+* There's no portrait mode.

 Install dependencies
 --------------------